nextguys/lively-next-relaunch/explanation/morphic.md

 });
 ```

-We then derive it 6 times, where we adjust the styling in a way so that each die shows a different face.
+Notice how the die has an eye in every position potentially needed, totaling seven eyes.
+We then derive this component six times, adjusting the styling so that each die shows a different face by varying the visibility of each eye.

 ```javascript
 const Die1 = component(UniversalDie, {